- Use Cases

 So everybody's under a unique strain, um, you know, just from everyone's, uh, you know, obviously concerned about the health risks and maybe the people in the family have a health issue.
-But there's- there's seismic changes from people not going to the office anymore and working from home to spouses being laid off to other financial and social impacts.
+But there are seismic changes from people not going to the office anymore and working from home to spouses being laid off to other financial and social impacts.

 That's the only way you can proactively be taking ... you know, to step in.
 Maybe it's a, you know, maybe it's a situation where the person is being overworked.
-So that managers has to come in and take some of the workload off.
+So that managers have to come in and take some of the workloads off.
 And that's all of a sudden that's driven that security risk down.
 That person's maybe not going to leave anymore.
-Maybe not going to do something dumb with the data that they were, that they were planning to do.
+Perhaps not going to do something dumb with the data that they were, that they were planning to do.

-Um, so the ability to step in before an incident happens to reduce risk is- is huge.
+So the ability to step in before an incident happens to reduce risk is huge.
 And these changing times, everyone's level of risk is elevated.

 Dr. Christine Izuakor: